ballerina-platform/ballerina-dev-website/learn/guides/observing-ballerina-programs/observing-your-application-with-prometheus-grafana-and-jaeger.md

 host="0.0.0.0"
 ```

-The descriptions of each configuration above are provided below with possible alternate options.
+The descriptions of each configuration option are provided below with possible values.

 Configuration Key | Description | Default Value | Possible Values
 --- | --- | --- | ---